-I hear from unhappy spouses all the time who express sadness and anger
+I hear from unhappy individuals all the time who express sadness and anger

-Your work can take a toll on your marriage if you do not manage it properly,
+Your work can take a toll on your personal life if you do not manage it

 Don’t lose the important relationships in your life because you haven’t

-taken the time to create a blueprint so you can successfully have it all.
+taken the time to create a blueprint to successfully have it all.

-Here are my 10 tips on managing work-life balance to have a better marriage:
+Here are my 10 tips on managing work/life balance to build better relationships